hassanzohdy/react/README.md

 A react app manager for organizing and utilizing react apps

-> It's highly recommended to use Typescript with your react apps, this package work with javascript though and the documentation will will be with typescript as well.
+> It's highly recommended to use Typescript with your react apps, this package works with javascript though and the documentation will be with typescript as well.

 ## Installation